This article gives a list and emphasizes the top agricultural courses worth studying in 2023.

-Many agricultural economics graduates work in the textiles industry.My desire has always been to work in an Agricultural parastatal or ministries.
+Many agricultural economics graduates work in the textile industry.My desire has always been to work for an Agricultural parastatal or ministry.
 This type of degree can lead to hundreds of opportunities.

 Also, Agricultural economics majors can become experts in rural development.
-They think globally, and know that food is now an international business.
+They think globally and know that food is now an international business.
 From air pollution to pest control to biofuels,people who earn degrees in agricultural economics become people who solve problems.
 And problem-solvers are in high demand.
 Our slogan back in school was “the policy makers”.
-Agricultural Economists are analysers and great thinkers.
+Agricultural Economists are analysts and great thinkers.

 TWO THINGS YOU SHOULD KNOW ABOUT AGRICULTURAL ECONOMICS

 It is a professional course.
 The nature of the course permits you to take professional examinations if you intend to advance in your career.
-Example is the popular ICAN.
+An example is the popular ICAN.

-It is a five(5) year course.
-So stop seeing Agricultural Economics as people who went to school to study farm practices.
+It is a five-year course.
+So stop seeing people in agricultural economics as people who went to school to study farm practices.
 It’s way beyond that.

 CAREERS IN AGRICULTURAL ECONOMICS